 Planning upfront stops the two biggest project killers: scope creep and resource conflicts.
 By defining boundaries early, teams avoid the costly addition of unplanned features that dilute focus and drain budgets.

 Smart forecasting spots bottlenecks weeks or months before they turn into full-blown crises.
-Organizations implementing centralized analytic planning have achieved 8–20% increases in shipments while cutting expedited-service costs by 30–50%.
+For example, some organizations implementing centralized analytic planning have even achieved 8–20% increases in shipments while cutting expedited-service costs by 30–50%.
 A critical vendor’s lead time or a developer’s holiday schedule becomes visible during planning, not during execution.
-That early warning lets you fix things when it’s cheap, protecting your budget and deadlines.

 Increase team alignment and collaboration